BoyanHou/Boyan-Hou-Software-Engineering-Notebook/socket in C/getsockname() & getpeername().md

 // get the socket's remote side info (sockaddr) int getpeername(int sockfd, struct sockaddr *peeraddr, socklen_t *addrlen);
 ```
+- NOTE: you can use `getsockname()` before the conncetion has been established
+- NOTE: you CANNOT use `getpeername()` before the connection has been established
 - This is useful when a socket was not `bind()` to a specific ip & port